 Another fun option for a weekend afternoon is this VIP brewery & beer tasting tour.
-It includes up to 15 (that’s right, 15!) tastings as well as lunch.
+It includes stopping at 4 different breweries to sample some tasty craft beers, as well as a hearty lunch or dinner.
 You’ll get to sample some of the finest suds in the city and enjoy a beautiful buzz for the rest of your day.

 If you didn’t take the Sam Adams tour on day one and still want to visit a big brewery, Harpoon is located right near the harbor and also runs tours until 5:30 on Sundays.
 You can also just visit the taproom for some food and a few cold ones.

-It’s been a pretty wild 2 days in Boston so far.
+It’s been a pretty wild two days in Boston so far.